 It is important to use sterile sample containers, even for non-biological experiments.
-Otherwise bacteria can create a biofilm which can clog the FluidFM cantilever and interfere in your experiments.
+Otherwise, bacteria can create a biofilm that can clog the FluidFM cantilever and interfere in your experiments.

 Use sterilized consumables (e.g. plates and dishes).
 In the case of non-sterile consumables, they should be sterilized for example by autoclaving them.
 As an alternative, you can properly clean them with ethanol.